rehierl/node-tree-outliner/about-h1-h6.md

 => [h1, h2, h3, h4, h5, h6]    - (ordered sequence)
 ```

-The definition of an order for the set of heading elements has no meaning, if
+The definition of an order for the set of heading elements has no meaning
-there is no statement that defines the semantics associated with that order,
-because that oder does not define what the semantics are, if ...
+because that order alone does not define what the semantics are, if ...

 * a subsequent heading is just as (i.e. equally) important.
 * a less important heading follows a more important one.
 * a more important heading follows a less important one.

-Unfortunately, HTML-4 contains no such explicit definition.
+Unfortunately, HTML-4 does not explicitly define the intended semantics.

 <!-- ####################################################################### -->
 ## HTML-4 example fragment

 HTML-4 states that "Visual browsers usually render more important headings in
-larger fonts than less important ones.", which does not define any semantics,
+larger fonts than less important ones.".
+This does not define any semantics
 because a font size is merely a visual indication.

 Although example fragments should not be understood to express any definition